Anasss/100-days-of-code/log.md

 **Thoughts:**
 Another pramp session (https://www.pramp.com/dashboard#/) I was very unmotivated and a bit tired after work...
 I wanted to cancel this session but I pushed my self and did it!
 Very useful and interesting problem and feedback.
-I managed to code a working solution with some few hints.
+I managed to code a working solution with a few hints.
 However, I should consider space & time complexity.
 I couldn't figure out the optimized solution!
 * Feedback:
    * I should practice coding speed!
    * Optimization and improving time & space complexity using the adapted DS!